cvxgrp/cone_prog_refine/README.md

 `cpsr` depends on [`numpy`](http://www.numpy.org) for vector arithmetics, [`scipy`](https://www.scipy.org) for sparse linear algebra, and [`numba`](https://numba.pydata.org) for just-in-time code compilation.
 It currently runs on a single thread, on CPU.

+**Future.**
-I plan to support multi-threading and GPUs, and rewrite the algorithmic part of the code in C. I also plan to release interfaces to other scientific programming languages.
+I plan to support
+multi-threading and GPUs,
+and rewrite the algorithmic part of the code in C. I also plan to release interfaces to other scientific programming languages.